 Location: 100 Spring Avenue, Anna Maria, FL 34216

-I consider this restaurant an absolute must to visit while on Anna Maria Island.
-It can’t get any better than dinner on the beach.
-You can request a table on the beach if you want to dig your toes into the sand while enjoying one of their many menu options.
-But if you want to take a break from the sun, there is also an indoor bar area with limited seating.
+This restaurant is a must during your stay on Anna Maria Island.
+Dining on the beach is an unforgettable experience, and this place offers many menu options.
+You can even request a table on the beach and enjoy your meal while watching the sunset.
+However, if you prefer to take a break from the sun, there is also an indoor bar area with limited seating.

 The fried shrimp platter and the Sandbar burger did not disappoint.
 Of course, I couldn’t say no to a piña colada either.

-The Sandbar has some history.
-It’s on a site where one of the first bathhouses was built on the island in 1910.
-Then, going into the 1920s, it was named the Pavilion and grew to include a tavern and dance hall.
-The patrons at the Pavilion knew how to throw a party since it led to creating the only jail on the island.
+The Sandbar also has a fascinating history.
+It stands on the site where one of the first bathhouses was built on the island in 1910.
+Going into the 1920s, it was named the Pavilion and expanded to include a tavern and dance hall.
+The Pavilion’s patrons were known for their wild parties, which ultimately resulted in the creation of the only jail on the island.

-Unfortunately, the Pavilion burned in the 1940s but was rebuilt and named the Sandbar after undergoing renovations.
-Since 1979, the restaurant has been owned by the Chiles family.
-Talk about a long history!
+Unfortunately, the Pavilion burned in the 1940s but was rebuilt and named the Sandbar after extensive renovations.
+The restaurant has been owned by the Chiles family since 1979.

-These donuts are made fresh to order, and you choose how you want yours by filling out the order forms on their porch table or inside.
-You select the glaze, toppings, and drizzle, and then they make the magic happen!
+These donuts are freshly made to order, and you can customize your selection by filling out an order form on the porch table or inside.
+You get to choose the glaze, toppings, and drizzle, and they will make your donut just how you want it!

 I like to keep my donuts simple: vanilla glazed with chocolate chips and raspberry drizzle, perfection with every bite.
 You can view their complete list of choices on their website.